NUS-Kimberley/CS5228-Project/README.md

 ### Evaluation

-You can run the  `evaluation.ipynb` to check the result of evaluation for task 1, 2, and 3.
+You can run the  `evaluation.ipynb` to check the result of evaluation for the models in task 1 and 3.